sasank-555/study-notion/README.md

 # ✨ About This Project

-Welcome to our basic frontend idea built with React and Vite!
-Dive into our creation and explore the magic of modern frontend development.
+Welcome to My basic frontend idea built with React and Vite!
+Dive into My creation and explore the magic of modern frontend development.

 ## 🚀 Check Out The Deployment!